diaxxu/RC-SR71/README.md

 5. Install motor and ESC
 6. Connect and center control horns
 7. Attach vertical fins
-8. Check CG (around 25–30% from wing leading edge)
+8. Check CG (around 25–29% from wing leading edge)
 9. Balance and test throws
-10. Go fly
+10. Go fly and have fun !!

 ## Flight Tips